A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Discussions

 D -- July 2024 to Aug.
-2025 -- Bright soft state.
-This represents the current state of the source, marked by a sharp rise in $\eddfrac$, where the overall emission is dominated by soft X-rays and a relative dominance of UV emission over hard X-rays (lower panels of Fig.~\ref{fig:HID}).
-This state resembles the high/soft phase in XRBs, and indicates strong thermal disk emission driving re-ionization of the BLR and the recent re-strengthening of the broad Balmer lines \citep{2025Palit}.
+2025 -- Bright phase.
+This represents the current state of the source, marked by a sharp rise in $\eddfrac$, where the overall emission is dominated by soft X-rays and a relative dominance of UV emission over the hard X-rays (yellow regions in the bottom panels of Fig.~\ref{fig:HID}).
+This drives the renewed ionization of the BLR and the recent strengthening of the broad Balmer lines \citep{2025Palit}.
+It constitutes the right arm of the \lq V\rq- trend and exhibits softer-when-brighter trend.
+XRBs, commonly undergo such hard-to-soft state transitions via outbursts, where the $\eddfrac$ rises by a few orders of magnitude.
+However, the switch from harder-when-brighter to softer-when-brighter in XRBs occur during the canonical hard state and the softer-when-brighter continues well into the canonical hard-intermediate state \citep{skipper2016MNRAS.458.1696S}.
+Thus, most likely, even in its current bright phase of evolution, Mkn~590 resides in the hard-intermediate branch of canonical XRB states \citep{connoly2016MNRAS.459.3963C,Ruan2019ApJ...883...76R}.

+Continued monitoring will be important to determine whether the source evolves toward even higher accretion rates and further softening of $\aox$, entering the analogous regime of canonical high/soft state in XRBs, or whether it remains confined to the current bright phase.

+Overall, the coexistence of month-, year-, and decade-scale variability likely reflects different physical processes.
+Mkn~590 is a recurring CLAGN, having showcased three changing look events in $\sim 50$ years (Fig.~\ref{fig:history}).
+The gradual dimming starting in the mid-1990s lasted for $\approx 20$ years until 2015 (A in Fig.~\ref{fig:HID}).